OsidAbu-alrub/withdraw-requests-linkedin/README.md

 <br />
 3- Navigate to the console
 <br />
-4- paste script
+4- Paste script in script.js file
 <br />
-5- grab a cup of tea and wait!
+5- Grab a cup of tea and enjoy!